Study Abroad in Cordoba, Argentina

 - Minimum GPA: 2.75

-- Language: Must have completed level 102* of college Spanish, with a minimum 3.0 GPA in that language.
+- Language: Must have completed level 102* of college Spanish.

 *For students fulfilling the requirements of a language major or minor, or the International Studies major, the completion of 202 or equivalent in the appropriate language and a 3.0 GPA average in language classes are required prior to beginning the program.